easunarunachalam/2pscopecontrol/README.md

 # 2pscopecontrol

- Control software for Needleman lab 2-photon microscope
+Random snippets that will hopefully eventually be integrated into control software for Needleman lab 2-photon microscope